 Speak to your child's school teacher to find out what areas your child needs improvement on.
-Then post a task for a math tutor on Airtasker.
-You'll be able to evaluate the credentials of any potential math tutor based on their ratings and reviews.
+Then post a task for a maths tutor on Airtasker.
+You'll be able to evaluate the credentials of any potential maths tutor based on their ratings and reviews.

 Let's do this!